del norte senior center

 389 seniors receiving 47,600 home delivered meals

-111 seniors receiving social, recreational and healthy living services and activities.
+111 seniors participating in social, recreational and healthy living services and activities.

 39 seniors living in safe and affordable housing